Vajiravudh: Education

 Vajiravudh was born on 1 January 1881 to Chulalongkorn and one of his four queens and half sister Saovabha Phongsri.
-In 1888, upon coming of age, Vajiravudh received the title Krom Khun Thep Dvaravati (Prince of Ayutthaya).
+In 1888, upon coming of age, Vajiravudh received the title Kromma Khun Debdvaravati (Prince of Ayutthaya).
+Also in 1888, Vajiravudh began suffering from a severe illness and was brought to Ko Sichang by his father to recover.

 Prince Vajiravudh was first educated in the royal palace in Thai and English.
 His full siblings were Bahurada Manimaya, Tribejrutama Dhamrong, Chakrabongse Bhuvanath, Siriraj Kakudhabhand, Asdang Dejavudh, Chudadhuj Dharadilok and Prajadhipok, who succeeded him as King Rama VII.

+In late 1893, his father, Rama V, sent Vajiravudh and his half-brother Abhakara Kiartivongse to study military science in Britain.
+The king's decision was motivated by the recent 1893 Franco-Siamese crisis, and his consequent desire to modernise Siam's army and navy.

-In 1895, his half-brother Crown Prince Vajirunhis died and Vajiravudh was appointed the new Crown Prince of Siam.
-In 1898, he continued his education in Britain at the Royal Military College, Sandhurst and was commissioned as a captain in the Durham Light Infantry, which he served with for three months of exercises in the south of England upon graduation.
+In January 1895, his half-brother Crown Prince Vajirunhis died and Vajiravudh was appointed the new Crown Prince of Siam.
+Vajiravudh and Abhakara continued their studies in Ascot under the tutelage of Sir Basil Thomson.
+In 1895, Vajiravudh began his education in Britain at the Royal Military College, Sandhurst and by 1898 was commissioned as a captain in the Durham Light Infantry, which he served with for three months of exercises in the south of England upon graduation.
 He studied law and history at Christ Church, Oxford in 1899, where, coming from a royal household, he was a member of the exclusive Bullingdon Club.
 However, he suffered from appendicitis, which barred him from graduating in 1901.
 He visited other European countries while he lived in England, including Belgium where he inspected Blegny fort.
-He went to Berlin, Germany in May 1902 and Copenhagen, Denmark in September 1902.
-He attended the 15 May 1902 enthronement ceremonies for King Alfonso XIII of Spain in Madrid).[19]
+He went to Berlin in May 1902 and Copenhagen in September 1902.
+He attended the 15 May 1902 enthronement ceremonies for King Alfonso XIII of Spain in Madrid.
 On behalf of his father, King Chulalongkorn, he attended the coronation of King Edward VII on 9 August 1902.

-Crown Prince Vajiravudh left England in October 1902 and returned to Siam in January 1903, traveling via USA and Japan.
-In 1904 became a temporary monk, in accordance with Siamese tradition.
-In 1906, his father Chulalongkorn travelled to Europe to seek treatment for his lung disease, and Chulalongkorn made Vajiravudh Regent of Siam.
+Crown Prince Vajiravudh left England in October 1902 and returned to Siam in January 1903, traveling via US and Japan.
+In 1904, he became a temporary monk in accordance with Siamese tradition.
+In 1907, his father Chulalongkorn travelled to Europe to seek treatment for his kidney disease, and Chulalongkorn made Vajiravudh Regent of Siam.
 One of Crown Prince Vajiravudh's accomplishments during this regency was his supervision of the construction of the equestrian statue of King Chulalongkorn.

 Chulalongkorn died on 23 October 1910, and Vajiravudh succeeded his father as king of Siam.